INFO490/assignments/hw6/hw6.markdown

 At this point, you decide for some reason that you may as well enter your own information into the database.

 - INSERT a new row into *myMoreCensus*.
-Assume that your PRIMARY KEY is 101, you are 21 years old, works 40 hours a week, makes one million dollars a year, and your favorite number is 1.
+Assume that
+ - your PRIMARY KEY is 49001,
+ - you were 21 years old in 2012,
+ - worked 40 hours a week in 2012,
+ - made one million dollars in 2012, and
+ - your favorite number is 1.

 #### Query

+Finally, use

-Finally, do a query to find
+- a SELECT statement to find every person

-- The number of individuals of 18 years of age or older who worked 40 hours or more per week, earned an annual income of more than $ 500,000, and whose favorite digit is 1.
+ - of 18 years of age or older,
+ - who worked 40 hours or more per week,
+ - whose annual income exceeded $500,000, and
+ - whose favorite digit is 1.

 The answer should be